 - Planned Parenthood commits one-third of abortions in the U.S., over 900 abortions every single day.

-Watch the video below for more on what “adopt referrals” actually mean at Planned Parenthood:
+Watch the video below for more on what “adoption referrals” actually mean at Planned Parenthood:

 Planned Parenthood masquerades as a primary health care organization, when they are actually an abortion corporation whose market share of reported abortions exceeds 35 percent of the national market share.
 It is time to divert funds from this abortion behemoth into life-affirming community health centers that can offer poor and low-income patients the comprehensive care that they deserve.